ecohealthalliance/tater/README.md

 ## Setting up a default user for an empty database
-In the browser console, run `Meteor.call('createDefaultUser', <your@email>)`
+In the browser console, run `Meteor.call('createDefaultUser', <your@email>)` Then follow the link in the email that you should receive to set the password

 ## Adding initial coding keywords for an empty database
 In the browser console, run `Meteor.call("createDefaultCodes")`